-The results of examining the apoptotic activity of the terpenoid-rich fraction contribute insights into the mechanisms underlying the anticancerous properties of I. viscosa.
+The results of examining the apoptotic activity of the terpenoid-rich fraction contribute insights into the mechanisms underlying the anticancer properties of I. viscosa.
 The terpenoid-rich fraction activated the intrinsic apoptotic pathway.
-Indeed IVL DCM elevated the levels of the P53 and proapoptotic protein BAX, reduced the levels of anti-apoptotic protein BCL2, and activated the effector apoptosis enzyme Caspase 3 into c-Caspase 3, which activated PARP into c-PARP.
+Indeed, IVL DCM elevated the levels of the P53 and proapoptotic protein BAX, reduced the levels of the antiapoptotic protein BCL2, and activated the effector apoptosis enzyme Caspase 3 into c-Caspase 3, which activated PARP into c-PARP.
 In addition, the ratio of BAX/BCL2 was increased, further confirming the induction of apoptosis through the intrinsic apoptotic pathway.
-It is well established that various signals induce the expression of P53, which activates several transcriptional programs that induce cell cycle arrest, DNA repair, senescence, or apoptosis, leading to the suppression of tumor growth [112].
-P53 activation can trigger the intrinsic apoptotic pathway, leading to the release of cytochrome c from mitochondria, activation of Caspase 9 and Caspase 3, and reduction and induction of BCL2 and BAX protein levels, respectively [113-115].
-Active Caspase 3 is an apoptosis effector enzyme that cleaves various protein substrates, such as caspase-activated DNAse that fragments genomic DNA and PARP-1, to induce apoptosis [12,115].
-The results are in agreement with previous studies showing that I. viscosa extracts can induce apoptosis in cancerous cells [25] and in A549 cells [31].
-Rechek et al. [31] reported that I. viscosa induced apoptosis A549 lung cancer cells, similar to this study.
-However, Rechek et al. reported that I. viscosa leaves ethanolic extracts induced apoptosis through activation of RIPK1, unlike this study where IVL DCM activated the intrinsic apoptotic pathway [31].
+It is well established that various signals induce the expression of P53, which activates several transcriptional programs that induce cell cycle arrest [8], DNA repair [8], senescence, or apoptosis, leading to the suppression of tumor growth [111].
+P53 activation can trigger the intrinsic apoptotic pathway, leading to the release of cytochrome c from mitochondria, activation of Caspase 9 and Caspase 3, and reduction and induction of BCL2 and BAX protein levels, respectively [112-114].
+Active Caspase 3 is an apoptosis effector enzyme that cleaves various protein substrates, such as caspase-activated DNAse that fragments genomic DNA and PARP-1, to induce apoptosis [11,114].
+The results are in agreement with previous studies showing that I. viscosa extracts can induce apoptosis in cancerous cells [24] and in A549 cells [30].
+Rechek et al. [30] reported that I. viscosa induced apoptosis in A549 lung cancer cells, similar to this study.
+However, Rechek et al. reported that I. viscosa leaves ethanolic extracts induced apoptosis through activation of RIPK1, unlike this study where IVL DCM activated the intrinsic apoptotic pathway [30].
 This could be due to the difference in the chemical composition of the ethanolic leaves extract of I. viscosa leaves prepared by Rechek et al. and the terpenoid-rich fraction prepared in this study.

-Furthermore, the results of this study are consistent with studies demonstrating that terpenoids can significantly inhibit proliferation and induce apoptosis in A549 and other cancerous cells [42-45].
-For example, I. viscosa sesquiterpene lactones can inhibit the growth and metastasis of human cancer cells, induce apoptosis, autophagy, and cell cycle arrest, and increase the sensitivity of chemotherapy drugs, activate the p38 MAPK pathway and inhibit NF-κB pathway in lung cancer [116].
-In addition, several terpenoids that we identified in the IVL DCM fraction are known to induce apoptosis [95-106].
-For instance, caryophyllene oxide has been shown to induce apoptosis of A549 cells [100] and has been reported to induce apoptosis through the PI3K/AKT/mTOR/S6K1 pathway[102].
-Phytonadione (Vitamin K1) is a non-terpenoid metabolite in IVL DCM, which induces apoptosis in colon cancer cell lines [109].
+Furthermore, the results of this study are consistent with studies demonstrating that terpenoids can significantly inhibit proliferation and induce apoptosis in A549 and other cancerous cells [41-44].
+For example, I. viscosa sesquiterpene lactones can inhibit the growth and metastasis of human cancer cells, induce apoptosis, autophagy, and cell cycle arrest, and increase the sensitivity of chemotherapy drugs, activate the p38 MAPK pathway, and inhibit the NF-κB pathway in lung cancer [115].
+In addition, several terpenoids that we identified in the IVL DCM fraction are known to induce apoptosis [94-105].
+For instance, caryophyllene oxide has been shown to induce apoptosis of A549 cells [99] and has been reported to induce apoptosis through the PI3K/AKT/mTOR/S6K1 pathway [101].
+Phytonadione (Vitamin K1) is a non-terpenoid metabolite in IVL DCM, which induces apoptosis in colon cancer cell lines [108].